 This proved to be a huge mistake.
 Leo Phokas had in the meantime managed to take his outnumbered army around the Hamdanids and laid a trap for them in a pass through the Taurus Mountains called Andrassos.
 The ground was just about perfect for an ambush.
 The Hamdanids had to squeeze their way into the pass, and the rocky ground made it hard for their cavalry to maneuver in whatever space they had.
 The Byzantines, occupying the high ground on both sides, were able to lob rocks and tree trunks down on the helpless Hamdanids, and their charge down the mountain broke Sayf al-Dawla’s army.
 Most of the Hamdanid force was killed or enslaved, and all the captives and booty they’d taken from Charsianon fell back into Byzantine hands.
 Sayf al-Dawla somehow escaped, along with a couple hundred soldiers out of what had been at least a 3000 man party.
 Byzantine writers joked (?) that he rode off flinging coins behind him to try to distract his pursuers.

-Since the Byzantine Empire is no longer with us we know that whatever success it won at Andrassos was fleeting.
-But it wasn’t that fleeting.
 The destruction of his army, as well as the sudden onset of some debilitating medical problems, meant that Sayf al-Dawla could do little when Nikephoros returned victorious from Crete and brought the full weight of the Byzantine army south through Cilicia and along the eastern Mediterranean coast.
 That army defeated the Hamdanids at Aleppo in 963 but carried off booty rather than trying to occupy the city.
 Nikephoros had to return north when Romanos died later that year, but once he’d become emperor himself he resumed Byzantine operations in the region—in fact, by the time of his assassination in 969, he’d conquered the city of Antioch and reduced the once-mighty Hamdanids of Aleppo to the status of imperial vassals.
 The Byzantines, meanwhile, continued their resurgence under the “Macedonian dynasty,” which had about another century to go before the Seljuk Turks snuffed it out.